bhauman/bhauman.github.com/_posts/2014-05-01-interactive-programming-flappy-bird-clojurescript.md

 (defonce counter (atom 0))

-;; defonce is not part of ClojureScript yet
-;; I have included it in figwheel

 {% endhighlight %}

 Now when the code is reloaded it won't be redefining and reseting the